CatotronExists/Keno-API/README.md

 If you encounter any issues type 'debug' into the main menu.
 It will output the file versions, cross check those versions below

-Main - v0.3.d-2\
+Main - v0.3.d-3\
 Config - v0.3.d-1\
-Api - v0.3.d-1\
+Api - v0.3.d-3\
-WinList - v0.3.d-1
+WinList - v0.3.d-1\
+Setup - v0.3.d-3

 If the versions don't match, download the latest version (This can be found by navigating to the commit list and looking for the last commit with a version in the name).
 If the issue persists open an issue [here](https://github.com/CatotronExists/Keno-DataVis/issues)

-### Setup
+### Setup [WIP]
+0. Download all files in the ActiveDev Branch/Latest Release
-Go to the [Keno-API pypi page](https://pypi.org/project/kenoAPI/) and follow instructions to download the package.
+1. Go to the [Keno-API pypi page](https://pypi.org/project/kenoAPI/) and follow instructions to download the package.
-Once installed run the program by opening Main.py
+2. You also need the following packages, [Certifi](https://pypi.org/project/certifi/) and [Pymongo](https://pypi.org/project/pymongo/)
+3. Follow this database setup guide (No guide at this time)
+4. Run Setup.py, if any errors occur repeat step 3 then open an issue with the 'help' label.

 ### Credits
 API Created by "JGolafshan" - Joshua Golafshan [API](https://github.com/JGolafshan/keno-api)